 It's wise to speak with an attorney about any offer you might receive.
 Generally, the first offer you get is far less than true cost of a slip and fall accident.
 Don't allow insurance companies to dictate what happens to you.
 Level the playing field.
-Contact us.
-We know how to negotiate with insurance companies to maximize compensation.
+Contact an experienced lawyer who knows how to negotiate with insurance companies to maximize compensation.

 Yes.
 Most cases are settled out of court, but sometimes the best way to be fairly compensated for a slip and fall accident is to file a lawsuit.
-Our attorneys can help you evaluate your options.
-We are skilled at negotiating claims, but are prepared to argue a case in court if necessary.
+An attorney can help you evaluate your options for you, including preparing to argue your case in court if necessary.

-Most slip and fall accidents at work are covered under Oklahoma workers' compensation laws, and you may consider representation from our Tulsa or Oklahoma City workers' compensation lawyers.
-You would not file a personal injury suit against your employer.
+Most slip and fall accidents at work are covered under Oklahoma workers' compensation laws, so you would not file a personal injury suit against your employer.

 Any condition in which there is potential for an injury-inducing accident is a hazardous condition.
 These conditions may include a foreign object in the walking path, an impediment in the walking surface, a failure of the walking surface, inadequate lighting or a substance making the surface slippery and dangerous.
 Property owners are nearly always responsible for a permanent hazard, such as a broken stair, because they should have known about the situation and had it repaired.